 Costa Rica weather is unlike anywhere else in the world.
 A very small country, about the size of West Virginia, bordered by the Caribbean on the east and the Pacific ocean on the west with tall volcanic mountain ranges in between, creating diverse micro-climates throughout the country.

 Most of Costa Rica is defined by two seasons, wet or "green" season and dry or "brown" season.
 Except for the Caribbean coast, most of the rain falls from the middle of May to the middle of November.
-December through April see little, if any rain, especially in the more arid Pacific Northwest province of Guanacaste where half of the year is a luscious, almost fluorescent green, and the other half is completely dry.
-While the hills and valleys will remain green until the beginning of January, by the end of April, all but a few evergreens are parched and mostly brown.
+With the exception of the Caribbean side, December through April has significantly less rain, especially in the more arid Pacific Northwest province of Guanacaste where half of the year is a luscious, almost fluorescent green, and the other half is completely dry.

-The Pacific Northwest gets about 60 inches of rain a year but nearly half of this falls in September and October.
+The Pacific Northwest gets about 60 inches of rain a year but over 20 inches falls in September and October combined.
 The Caribbean side gets about 125 inches per year but it is spread out more evenly throughout the months.
 The Central valley falls somewhere in between.
-When it is the rainiest on the Pacific side during September and October, the Caribbean side has the least amount of rain making this a popular time to visit some of the small Caribbean towns.
+When it is the rainiest on the Pacific side during September and October, the Caribbean side has the least amount of rain and most sunshine making this a popular time to visit some of the small Caribbean towns.

 In the beach communities of the Pacific Northwest such as Potrero, Coco, Playa Flamingo and Tamarindo, the average high is 91 and average low is 71.